PatchKit conquers the gaming world thanks to Chaos Gears’ an architecture review and infrastructure improvement

 The scope has been defined by five key pillars:

 Additionally, we included Sustainability in this iconography, the 6th AWS Well-Architected Pillar.
 It was introduced just after the review and remediation of the client’s architecture were complete.
-It helps organizations to learn, measure, and improve their workloads using environmental best practices for cloud computing.
+It helps organizations learn, measure, and improve their workloads in accordance with environmental best practices for cloud computing.
 Similar to the others, the Sustainability Pillar contains questions aimed at evaluating the design, architecture, and workloads implementation to reduce energy consumption and improve efficiency.

 The six pillars of the AWS Well-Architected Framework.
 Security Reliability Performance Operational Excellence Cost Optmization Sustainability